 Take practice tests as often as you can.

 This will not only familiarize you with the format of the questions but also train you to answer questions correctly, even when you’re tired.
 Word problems get more difficult after you’ve already answered 20 or 30 questions!
-Also, taking practice tests will allow you to evaluate your progress and figure out which areas you need to work on and which ones are your strong ones.
+Also, taking practice tests will allow you to evaluate your progress and figure out which areas you need to work on and which areas you’re strong in.

-Once you have identified your strengths and weaknesses, make sure to spend more time on the areas where you struggle.
+After identifying your strengths and weaknesses, focus your time on the areas where you struggle.

-It is a natural impulse to want to spend more time on the sections that feel easier and abandon the ones where you struggle, because this provides a false feeling of security.
-Don’t make that mistake.
+It is a natural impulse to want to spend more time on the sections that feel easier and avoid the ones that are difficult, because this provides a feeling of security.
+Unfortunately, that feeling is false.
+Don’t make this mistake.

 Preparing for the GMAT, GRE, or EA requires dedication, discipline, and lots of practice.
 Most people, unless they are used to taking standardized tests, can achieve a high score only after many hours of study and dedication, but the effort is worth it.
-A high score on the GMAT or the GRE will mean another favorable point for your application, a higher probability of acceptance, and a greater chance of receiving a scholarship.
+A high score on your chosen admissions exam will mean another favorable point for your application, a higher probability of acceptance, and a greater chance of receiving a scholarship.
 The time and effort you spend preparing for the test will definitely be worth it.

 Related Resources: